 In the summertime, many Italians will order a coffee flavoured granita for breakfast with a brioche, and dip their brioche into the granita – yum!

 Another Palermo classic (although this dish can be found all over the island), pasta con de sarde is a pasta dish traditionally made with bucatini pasta and comprised of finely chopped sardines and anchovies, olive oil and onions and seasoned with wild fennel, saffron, raisons, pine nuts and salt, with a sprinkling of bread crumbs to finish.

 We’re back to the sweet treats for number 7, and cannoli are perhaps the most quintessential Sicilian dessert.
-Cannoli (cannolo is the singular) are tube-shaped shells made of fried pastry dough which are then filled with creamy ricotta and sprinkled with candied fruits, chocolate chips or pistachios.
+Cannoli (cannolo is the singular form of the word) are crispy tube-shaped shells made of fried pastry dough which are then filled with creamy ricotta and sprinkled with a variety of toppings.